xinguangduan/go-workspace-demo/README.md

 # go-workspace-demo

-# A simple example of using Go Workspace
+# A simple example of using Go Workspace and the prerequisite is that you follow go 1.18.